-4.3 Limit tori, Neimark-Sacker bifurcation, and transition to chaos
+4.3.
+Limit tori, Neimark-Sacker bifurcation, and transition to chaos

 The diagram 5(a) displays the presence of four OM attractors with different dimensions: fixed points, limit cycles, limit tori and chaotic attractors.
-While there is a number of works addressing OM limit cycles (see e.g. Refs.
-[22-25,28,29,47]), and some works devoted to chaos in OM systems (see e.g. Refs.
-[26,27,30-35,59,60]), studies of the OM limit tori, or quasiperiodic orbits, are scarce.
-We are aware of only one paper, Ref.
-[61], which reports the theoretical prediction of quasiperiodic OM orbits for parameters close to our choice.
-Quasiperiodic orbits were not observed in the strongly dissipative OM system, cf. Ref.
-[26].
+While there is a number of works addressing OM limit cycles (see e.g. [22-25, 29, 30, 48]), and some works devoted to chaos in OM systems (see e.g. [27, 28, 31-36, 60, 61]), studies of the OM limit tori, or quasiperiodic orbits, are scarce.
+We are aware of only one paper [62], which reports the theoretical prediction of quasiperiodic OM orbits for parameters close to our choice.
+Quasiperiodic orbits were not observed in the strongly dissipative OM system, see [27].

-We have detected the limit tori mostly in the range $0.6\Omega_m \leq \Delta \leq \Omega_m$ , which corresponds to the blue-detuned regime.
+We have detected the limit tori mostly in the range $0.6\Omega_m \leq \Delta \leq \Omega_m$, which corresponds to the bluedetuned regime.
 The limit tori can be also found in the red detuned region, but they are rather rare there.
-Fig. 6(a) shows how a quasiperiodic orbit appears and disappears when the detuning is changed adiabatically.
+Figure 6(a) shows how a quasiperiodic orbit appears and disappears when the detuning is changed adiabatically10.
 We have plotted the spectrum of the position of the mechanical oscillator when the OM system is close to some attractor.
 There is only one peak in the spectrum at $\Delta \sim 0.7\Omega_m$ which means that the attractor is a limit cycle.
-A qualitative change occurs at $\Delta \simeq 0.77\Omega_m$ and several peaks appear at larger $\Delta$ .
-The motion is quasiperiodic in this range and the attractor is now a limit torus.
-All secondary peaks
+A qualitative change occurs at $\Delta \simeq 0.77\Omega_m$ and several peaks appear at larger Δ .
+The motion is quasiperiodic in this range and the attractor is now a limit torus11.
+All secondary peaks disappear at $\Delta \simeq 0.89\Omega_m$, and again only one peak is visible12; the attractor becomes a limit cycle at $\Delta > 0.89\Omega_m$.
+These two transitions between a limit cycle and a limit torus agree with the diagram 5(a) and are known in the literature as the Neimark-Sacker bifurcation [63, 64].
+Figure 6(b) shows time evolution of the mechanical degree of freedom.
+This trajectory is in the vicinity of a limit torus.
+The beating created by the sidebands is clearly visible.
+A similar phenomenon has been observed in [43, 65].